 There is also an useful SEARCH function integrated in the left menu.

-This About section has been rewritten recently because the old one was untouched from over 10 years.
+This About section has been recently (2012?) rewritten because the old one was untouched from over 10 years.
 I preferred to replace it with a fresh and more professional new one.

-Feel free to contact me, my email address is email@example.com (alias for firstname.lastname@example.org).
+Feel free to contact me by email at firstname.lastname@example.org (alias for email@example.com).

 My PGP key is available here.